Details

 *special effects, martial arts choreography*

-The sheer magnitude of the budget allocated to this drama is clearly evident in every frame.
+The sheer magnitude of the budget allocated to this drama is evident in every frame.
 The attention to detail is impeccable, and nothing seems to be done in a rushed or haphazard manner.
-The presence of numerous extras in almost every scene adds to the authenticity of the drama, and makes it feel more genuine and immersive.
+The presence of numerous extras in almost every scene adds to the authenticity of the drama and makes it feel more genuine and immersive.
 Overall, it is a testament to the high production values and the filmmakers' commitment to delivering a top-notch viewing experience.

 The clues are scattered and plentiful, enough to keep me on edge and make me wonder about what, when, how, and who.

-**Blind martial artist: he lost his memory but everything in him looks like a robot.
+**Blind martial artist: he lost his memory, but everything in him looks like a robot.
 Is he from his mother's world?
 Who is he?

-**Divine temple: how the wheeling chair villain know this place?
+**Divine temple: how does the wheeling chair villain know this place?
 What was his relationship with his mother?
 Did he kill her and why?

 **3 amigos: emperor, wheelchair villain and adopting father… they seemed very close friends in their youth, then his mother married the prince next to be emperor.
-They seemed to have make a pact of silence
+They seemed to have made a pact of silence

 *Conclusion*